Blog/Comparison

 Pricing

 Incredible is free.
-Every feature -- fitness modeling, readiness scoring, strength training, all six vitals -- is available with no subscription, no account, no ads.
+Every feature -- Fitness, daily training context, strength training, and all six vitals -- is available with no subscription, no account, no ads.
 Tip jar only.

 TrainingPeaks offers a limited free tier (view workouts, basic calendar) and a Premium tier at $19.95/month or $134.99/year.
 The PMC, advanced analytics, and full planning tools all require Premium.
 Coaches pay separately for their TrainingPeaks coaching accounts.
 Over a year, that is $135-$240 for the athlete depending on monthly vs annual billing.

 The pricing reflects TrainingPeaks' positioning as a professional coaching platform.
-If you use it with a coach who builds your plans, analyzes your data, and adjusts your training, the cost may be justified by the coaching ecosystem.
-If you are a self-coached athlete who mainly wants to see your fitness trend and know when to rest, $135+/year is a lot for a chart you can get for free.
+If you use it with a coach who builds plans, analyzes data, and adjusts training, the cost may be justified by that ecosystem.
+If you are a self-coached athlete who mainly wants to compare faster and slower recorded-load trends, $135+/year is a lot for that chart alone.

 Privacy